Steeplechase (athletics): History

-The National Collegiate Athletic Association (NCAA) introduced a 2 miles steeplechase in 1948, the first winner, in 9:25.7, being Browning Ross (Villanova).
+The National Collegiate Athletic Association (NCAA), of the United States, introduced a 2 miles steeplechase in 1948, the first winner, in 9:25.7, being Browning Ross (Villanova).
 But to start with they held it only in Olympic years, so the next winner was Bob McMullen of San Jose State in 1952.
 It didn't become an annual event until 1959 when it was won by John Macy (Houston) who finished fifth in 1960.
 The first man to successfully defend his title was Victor Zwolak of Villanova who won it in 1963 (9:10.1) and 1964 (8:42.0).

 Due to variations in the size, number, and spacing of the hurdles, and the size and position of the water jump, performances before 1954 are not comparable, but the first man under ten minutes was Josef Ternström of Sweden who ran 9:49.8 at Malmö on 4 July 1914, the first man under nine minutes was Erik Elmsäter of Sweden who ran 8:59.6 in Stockholm on 4 August 1944.
 By 1954 when the event was standardised and world records were first recognised the Finnish national record and best performance by an amateur was 8:44.4 by Olavi Rinteenpää at Helsinki on 2 July 1953.

 The first world record for the event was ratified as 8:49.6 by Sándor Rozsnyói of Hungary in Bern, Switzerland, on 28 August 1954.
 Because the Finnish record was not ratified as a world record, for a time the Finnish national record was better than the world record, but the situation was resolved within a year when Jerzy Chromik of Poland ran 8:41.2 in an international meet between Czechoslovakia and Poland at Brno on 31 August 1955.

 Gaston Roelants of Belgium was the first man under 8:30, running 8:29.6 at Leuven, Belgium on 7 September 1963, and on 16 August 1995 Moses Kiptanui of Kenya broke eight minutes for the first time running 7:59.18 at the Weltklasse meet at Zurich, Switzerland.

 Other notable exponents of the event include Volmari Iso-Hollo of Finland who set three world records and won Olympic Gold medals in 1932 and 1936 and is the only man to have defended the Olympic title.
 Anders Gärderud of Sweden set four world records in the event between 1972 and 1976.
 Henry Rono of Kenya set in 1978 the last hand-timed world record of 8:05.4 that lasted for eleven years and two months until it was beaten by his fellow Kenyan Peter Koech in Stockholm in July 1989.